GPGTools/GPGKeychainAccess/Readme.md

 Updates
 -------

-The latest releases of GPG Keychain Access can be found on our [official website](https://gpgtools.org/keychain/).
+The latest releases of GPG Keychain Access can be found on our [official website](https://gpgtools.org/).

 For the latest news and updates check our [Twitter](https://twitter.com/gpgtools).

 Visit our [support page](http://support.gpgtools.org) if you have questions or need help setting up your system and using GPG Keychain Access.

 If you are a developer, feel free to have a look at the [open issues](https://gpgtools.lighthouseapp.com/projects/65684).

+Localizations are done on [Transifex](https://www.transifex.com/projects/p/GPGKeychainAccess/).

 Build